purplediane/purplediane.github.io/_posts/2016-06-03-pycon-2016-open-source-sprints.md

 I wrote this blog post to encourage others who go to various conferences to attend the development sprints, if they are happening at the conference.
 I have learned so much just in these 2 days - and there are 2 more!
 And **contributing to open source projects is really satisfying.** Now I feel a little bit of ownership towards [Cookiecutter][cookiecutter], [cookecutter-pypackage][cc-pypackage], [cookiecutter-djangopackage][cc-djangopackage], and [wagtail-cookiecutter-foundation][wagtail-cc-fnd].

-### Project Owners Can Help Newcomers 🏫
+### Project Maintainers Can Help Newcomers 🏫

-I also want to encourage the owners of open source software projects to **consider the things that can be fixed by someone with relatively little experience in actually using the software.** Do you have a tutorial or usage document that might be out-of-date?
+I also want to encourage the maintainers of open source software projects to **consider the things that can be fixed by someone with relatively little experience in actually using the software.** Do you have a tutorial or usage document that might be out-of-date?
 This is a perfect thing for a newcomer.
 The new person can follow the tutorial or usage info and create issues for things that need to be updated or explained more clearly.
 Once they go through the tutorial, they understand more and can probably start on other kinds of contributions.

 ### Go to Development Sprints! 🎈🎉🎈